 More advising information

-Many UW-Eau Claire psychology majors continue academic study and obtain graduate degrees so that they can work as academic or practicing psychologists.
-Psychology students are also well prepared to pursue a variety of careers in diverse fields immediately following graduation because of having developed the skills that employers identify as highly desirable.
+Many UW-Eau Claire Psychology majors continue academic study and obtain graduate degrees so that they can work as academic or practicing psychologists.
+Psychology students also are well prepared to pursue a variety of careers in diverse fields immediately following graduation because they’ve developed the skills employers identify as highly desirable.